akce/chez-ncurses/README.md

     $ make install

-Override LIBDIR to change install location (default is ~/lib/csv<CHEZ-SCHEME-VERSION>). eg,
+Override LIBDIR to change install location (default is ~/lib/csv&lt;CHEZ-SCHEME-VERSION&gt;). eg,

     $ make LIBDIR=/some/other/libdir install

+Note that LIBDIR must be in (library-directories).
+One way to add is by setting CHEZSCHEMELIBDIRS.

 ## How To Use